php-forge/html-helper/README.md

     </a>
 </p>

-HTML Helper is a PHP library that simplifies the creation of HTML content.
-It provides a set of functions to generate HTML elements in a programmatic and reusable way.
+HTML Helper is a PHP library that simplifies the creation of HTML elements.
+It provides a set of classes to generate HTML attributes, encode content, sanitize HTML content, and more.

 ## Installation